stevenf7/IsaacSim/source/standalone_examples/cortex/README.md

 Make sure a `roscore` is running.
 If one isn't, this command will hang (with a hint reminding you to start the `roscore`).

 This environment will load with two robots, each with its own blocks setups.
-However, in the beginning they won't be communicating.
-This is similar to the physical robot setup.
-We need to start the controller before the two will synchronize.
+The robot in front is the belief robot, and the robot in back is the sim robot.
+Initially, these two robots won't be communicating.
+This is similar to the physical robot setup -- we need to first start the controller before the two connect.

 From a terminal with the `cortex_control` ROS package installed and sourced run
 ```